matthewmaier/howstr-livecode/readme.md

 Download the community (open source) version of Livecode (version 8, highest DP) http://downloads.livecode.com/livecode/ Open the "howstr alpha.livecode" stack in the IDE

+You can open the example files or build networks from scratch.
+Howstr automatically produces Instructions and a Bill Of Materials.

 ## API Reference

 No API yet.
 You can help with that.